ds4dm/ZERO/docs/support_files/tutorials/QP_Param.rst

     assert(q1==q2);
     assert(q2==q3);

-We can now feed some values for the parameters, and compute the corresponding optimal solution.
+We can now feed some values for the parameters and compute the corresponding optimal solution.
 Assume :math:`(x_1, x_2) = (-1, 0.5)`.
 Then, we the problem becomes a standard QP as:

 .. math::